prjseal/PasswordGenerator/Readme.md

 # Password Generator Binary Cmdlet for PowerShell

 This repo is a fork of the popular PasswordGenerator nuget package used for dotnet projects.
-The goal of this repository is to port the nuget package to a powershell module with similar functionallity, allowing PowerShell developers to create
+The goal of this repository is to port the nuget package to a powershell module with similar functionallity, allowing PowerShell developers to take advantage of a fast and customizable Password Generator.

 ## Basic usage